 “Establish an ongoing relationship.
 We don’t know who we might need in our ongoing rivalry with that certain northern lord.
 And,” he beamed, “thank you for bringing me such an uplifting story.
 It’s brightened my day.”

 Colonel Steven Blackhawk scowled across the dale at the disarray.
 One man – just one man – had rendered the militet useless.
 More useless.
 They were only good as garrison troops.
 Unfortunately, he’d been given the task of escorting them to their new billet at Fort Locke in Freislicht’s southeast.

 Then three army incompetents in a cart had crossed his path, screaming about a ‘violent’ encounter with the notorious Jonathan Otual.
 Yet, none were wounded, nor was there a torn tunic on any of them.
 The three were rounding up civilians who’d defaulted on loans.
 Blackhawk doubted they’d drawn their swords.

 Without thought, he touched a spot right below his collarbone.
 What lay hidden beneath his shirt soothed him.

 Regardless of the source of the information, even these idlers, the knight was a wanted criminal so the report couldn’t be ignored.
 Especially since Gaelib had issued him explicit instructions to capture Otual.
 Alive.

 Blackhawk ordered the three collection agents to come along.

 As the troop’s vanguard turned east, the blasted fugitive had been taking his leisure, then waved, mounted, and galloped off.

-Leaving a quarter of his riders behind with strict orders, Blackhawk gave chase into the foothills.
+Leaving a quarter of his riders behind, Blackhawk gave chase into the foothills.

 What a farce!